 - Income vs. expense breakdown of the current annual budget - Budget shortfalls and the inability to address financial needs without federal assistance - Actions taken to obtain funding elsewhere (i.e. state assistance programs or other grant programs) - How your critical functions are affected without this funding

-There is a 4,000-character limit to this narrative.
+This is one narrative with a 4,000-character limit.

 Your Financial Need narrative (30 percent of your score) should address why your organization has been unable to fund your request locally, including such details as: